hereintheforest/hereintheforest.github.io/_posts/2017-11-13-dark-side-of-our-moon.markdown

 There are no more crimes to commit that bridge our respective space and time.
 And maybe you've spent your term in prison, but give me a few more hours to complete mine.

-Words and feelings travel at the speed of light, but our daylight remains elusive.
+Words and feelings travel at the speed of light, but our days remain elusive.
 What's one week to three months in the dark?
-Do the portholes let in enough light?
+Do the portholes let in enough sunshine?

 I can't know you.
 I can't give you up.
 You were too beautiful to talk to, It's horrendous to let you be.